 The company uses three common types of analysis when evaluating securities: fundamental, technical and quantitative.
 This means the firm researches what to invest in by analyzing annual reports and prospectuses, financial publications, third-party due diligence platforms, press releases and more.
 Bedel Financial Consulting generally recommends mutual funds for your investment account.

-Windsor Group is the of the longest-running companies on our list and its staff accounts for more than a century in combined experience.
+Windsor Wealth Management is one of the longest-running companies on our list and its staff accounts for more than a century in combined experience.
 It currently serves more than 900 clients, most of whom are individuals above and below the high-net-worth threshold.

-The company employs five certified financial planners (CFPs) and four chartered financial analysts (CFAs) and one certified public accountant (CPA).
+The firm employs five certified financial planners (CFPs), three chartered financial analysts (CFAs) and one certified public accountant (CPA).

-Randall Clark and Channing Mitzell formed the company more than 30 years ago and continue to serve as managing principals.
-Each owns more than 25% equity in the firm.
+Randall Clark and Channing Mitzell formed Windsor Wealth Management more than 30 years ago and continue to serve as managing principals.
 The minority shareholders of the firm are also members.
 These are Brian T. Shupe and Frank J. Esposito, Jr., James M. Leach, Niki Woodworth and Matt Ulsas.

-As a client of Windsor Group’s portfolio management team, you’ll be walked through a process that the company uses for most clients.
+As a client of Windsor Wealth Management’s portfolio management team, you’ll be walked through a process that the company uses for most clients.
 The first phase is policy review and counseling.
 You’ll work with financial advisors and planners to create your personal investment statement that aligns with your goals.

 Phase three is monitoring and reporting.
 This is the evaluation process that helps set benchmarks to measure your performance against.
 You’ll receive custom reports to keep you abreast of the situation.
 Phase four is rebalancing.
 This is the ongoing process of adjusting your portfolio to maximize success.